Gauravyad27/CODSOFT/README.md

 1. **Number Guessing Game**:
    - A fun console-based game where users guess a randomly generated number.
-   - Features feedback on guesses and the option to play multiple rounds.
+   - It features feedback on guesses and the option to play multiple rounds.

 2. **Student Grade Calculator**:
    - A tool for calculating student grades based on their scores in various subjects.
-   - Computes total, average, and assigns a letter grade accordingly.
+   - It computes total, average, and assigns a letter grade accordingly.

 3. **ATM Interface**:
    - A simulation of basic ATM functionalities.
-   - Allows users to check balance, deposit money, and withdraw cash with user authentication.
+   - It allows users to check balance, deposit money, and withdraw cash with user authentication.